 MSN in Nurse Educator Programs Online: An Overview

-There are many factors to consider before you select an MSN in nursing education online, including admission requirements, program length, curriculum content, internship opportunities, and licensure or certification requirements.
-While most institutions post program details on their websites, this section looks at some important aspects to keep in mind as you research schools.
+Students should consider many factors before choosing a master’s in nursing education online, including admission requirements, program length, curriculum content, internship opportunities, and licensure or certification requirements.
+While most institutions post program details on their websites, this section explores some important aspects to keep in mind as you research schools.

 Admission Requirements for an Online MSN in Nurse Educator Program

-Applicants must also possess a valid RN license, and some schools request standardized test scores.
-Those that do require tests typically accept scores from either the GRE or MAT.
-Most online MSN in nursing education programs also require applicants to demonstrate a 3.0 GPA or higher.
+Applicants must also possess valid RN licenses, and some schools request standardized test scores.
+Programs that require tests typically accept scores from either the GRE or MAT.
+Most online master’s in nursing education programs also require each applicant to demonstrate a minimum 3.0 GPA.

-Like most master’s programs, an online MSN in nursing education consists of 36-39 credits, including a capstone course and field experience.
-Full-time students usually earn their degree within two years, while part-time candidates may spend up to four years completing a program.
-Some schools offer an accelerated MSN nurse educator online program that can be completed in 16-18 months.
+Like most master’s programs, an online master’s in nursing education comprises 36-39 credits, including a capstone course and field experience.
+Full-time students usually earn their degrees within two years, while part-time candidates may spend up to four years completing a program.
+Some schools offer accelerated MSN nurse educator online programs that enrollees can complete in 16-18 months.

-Example Courses for Online MSN in Nurse Educator Students
+Example Courses for Online MSN in Nurse Educator Programs

-Each school crafts a curriculum designed around core educational goals, and coursework for MSN nurse educator online programs often varies considerably between institutions.
+Each school crafts a curriculum designed around core educational goals.
+Coursework for MSN nurse educator online programs often varies considerably between institutions.
 Some basic courses, however, play a fundamental part in any well-rounded MSN nurse educator program.
 Many curricula include some variation of the courses described in the following five examples.

-- Advanced Health Assessment: This course examines how functional, physical, psychosocial, and spiritual health assessment factors present at different life stages and among diverse populations.
+This course examines how functional, physical, psychosocial, and spiritual health assessment factors appear in different life stages and among diverse populations.
 By studying advanced assessment techniques, students learn to take focused patient health histories using the latest documentation standards in the field.

-- Advanced Pharmacology: In this course, candidates study the various pharmacological principles impacting disease process and progression.
-Students examine real-life case studies to learn about adverse reactions, medical selection factors, and current ethical issues facing medical professionals.
-Coursework also explores practical topics such as pharmacological management and patient education.
+Candidates study the pharmacological principles affecting disease process and progression.
+Students examine real case studies to explore adverse reactions, medical selection factors, and current ethical issues facing medical professionals.
+Coursework also covers pharmacological management and patient education.

-- Curriculum Development: Coursework offers a survey of emerging curriculum trends, accreditation and regulatory standards, and vital components of curriculum design.
-Prospective educators learn to develop innovative and relevant curricula and apply teaching methodologies in diverse settings, including classrooms, hospitals, and community health centers.
+Coursework offers a survey of emerging curriculum trends, accreditation and regulatory standards, and vital components of curriculum design.
+Prospective educators learn to develop innovative and relevant curricula to apply teaching methodologies in diverse settings, including classrooms, hospitals, and community health centers.

-- Evaluation Strategies and Methods: In this course, students review the ethical, legal, and regulatory issues that impact nurse educators.
-They also learn to identify and quantify key student learning outcomes and evaluate the efficacy of various instructional methodologies in different educational settings and contexts.
+Students review the ethical, legal, and regulatory issues that affect nurse educators.
+They also learn to identify and quantify key student learning outcomes and evaluate the efficacy of instructional methodologies in different educational settings and contexts.

-- Instructional Strategies: Emphasizing contemporary teaching and learning strategies in nursing education, this course addresses topics such as adult learning theories, ethical issues, and pedagogical philosophies.
-Students explore emerging technology’s role in instructional design and implementation, as well as field-specific teaching practices.
+Emphasizing contemporary teaching and learning strategies in nursing education, this course addresses topics in adult learning theories, ethical issues, and pedagogical philosophies.
+Students explore technology’s role in instructional design, implementation, and field-specific teaching practices.

 Certifications and Licenses This Program Prepares For

-- Certified Nurse Educator: This credential is administered by the National League for Nursing (NLN).
+The National League for Nursing (NLN) administers this credential.
 Although it is not required to practice as a nurse educator, many facilities prefer to hire CNEs.
 The certification designates a nursing education specialist who may conduct formal teaching courses for LPNs and RNs in settings like hospitals, two- and four-year colleges, and technical schools.

-- Certified Diabetes Educator: Nurse educators who hold an MSN and have extensive professional experience in diabetes management may become a CDE through the National Certification Board for Diabetes Educators’ unique program.
+Nurse educators who hold an MSN and possess extensive professional experience in diabetes management may become CDEs through the National Certification Board for Diabetes Educators’ unique program.
 CDEs provide diabetic patients with individualized disease management education and qualify to lead community outreach programs related to diabetes prevention and management.